offyerrocker/HoldTheKey/README.md

 **HoldTheKey:Add_Keybind(keybind_id)**

-  Use this function to store keybinds, so that you may add them later.
+  Use this function to store and register keybinds, so that you may add them later with *HoldTheKey:Get_Mod_Keybind()*.
 I would advise putting this inside a hook to `MenuManagerInitialize.`

   *Arguments:* `keybind_id` as defined in your mod's menu.